 Motor insurance is a legal requirement.
 If your firm is driving without this cover it is illegal and you could face prosecution.

 Without suitable Last Mile Delivery insurance your motor vehicle and the items being delivered also risk not being covered.
 Should an incident occur in connection to your Last Mile Delivery business you may not receive reimbursement for your own and your customers’ losses.

 Last Mile Delivery Insurance does not provide cover for the customer’s goods.
 You will need to arrange goods in transit cover for this protection to be put in place.
-Your account executive will discuss the worth of the items being delivered in order to a specify both an individual limit and total value of the goods being transported.
+Your account executive will discuss the worth of the items being delivered in order to specify both an individual limit and the total value of the goods being transported.
 Cover will be provided for theft and damage though policy exclusions will apply.
 So you should take time to read the small print and have any points that aren’t clear explained to you.